odoonz/odoonz-addons/product_code_builder/README.rst

 The mask will then be used as an instruction to generate default code of each product variant of the product template with the corresponding Attribute Code (of the attribute value) inserted.
-Besides the default value, 'Variant reference mask' can be configure to your liking, make sure puting Attribut Name inside '[]' mark.
+Besides the default value, 'Variant reference mask' can be configure to your liking, make sure puting Attribute Name inside '[]' mark.

 Example: